Mature Masculine

 Active Shadow: The Narcissist

-When self worth tips into the active shadow, it becomes the Narcissist.
-Value is no longer felt from the inside.
-It has to be taken from others.
+When self worth tips into active shadow, it becomes the Narcissist.
+Value doesn't come from inside anymore.
+It has to be pulled from other people.

-This looks like feeling valuable only when you're admired, praised, or treated as special.
-Using generosity to create obligation in others.
+This looks like feeling valuable only when admired, praised, or treated as special.
+We use generosity to create obligation and debt.

-This can look like confidence or healthy self-esteem, but underneath there is anxiety, entitlement, and a constant search for proof.
-It's a restless hunger for affirmation.
+This can look like confidence but underneath it there's anxiety and a hunger for proof that never stops.

 Passive Shadow: The Martyr

-When self worth collapses into the passive shadow, it becomes the Martyr.
+When self worth collapses into passive shadow, it becomes the Martyr.

-This looks like feeling "less than" and undeserving of care or rest.
-Giving endlessly while refusing to receive.
+This looks like feeling "less than" and undeserving of care.
+We give endlessly while refusing to receive in return.

-This can look like selflessness or devotion, but often it's a way to avoid the raw pain of feeling worthless.
-It’s self-sacrifice taken to the extreme.
+This can appear like selflessness, but often it's a way to avoid the raw pain of feeling fundamentally worthless.
+The giving becomes armor against that deeper wound.

 Near Enemies: False Versions

 Performance-based worth: "I'm valuable when I achieve."
-True self worth doesn't depend on accomplishment.
+True self worth doesn't depend on accomplishment or success.

 Approval-based worth: "I'm valuable when others like me."
-True self worth doesn't need constant validation.
+True self worth doesn't need constant validation from others.

 Comparison-based worth: "I'm valuable when I'm better than others."
-True self worth doesn't require being superior.
+True self worth doesn't require superiority or competition.

 Role-based worth: "I'm valuable because I'm a good parent/partner/worker."
-True self worth exists independent of roles.
+True self worth exists independent of roles or functions we perform.

 Cultivating Self Worth

-Feel your inner value directly: Pause and sense the simple fact of your existence.
-Notice any warmth, solidity, or okayness in your body.
-This is your worth—not earned, just here.
+Feel inner value directly: Pause and sense the simple fact of our existence.
+Notice any warmth, solidity, or okayness in the body.
+This is our worth—not earned, just here.

-Notice when you're seeking proof: Catch yourself looking for validation, approval, or recognition.
+Notice when we seek proof: Catch ourselves looking for validation or recognition.
 Ask: "What would it be like to feel valuable without this?"
-Watch how you react.
-Let yourself relax into the discomfort, just for a moment.
+Relax into the discomfort of not knowing for certain.

-Set boundaries without guilt: Your needs matter.
-Saying no to others can be saying yes to your own value.
+Set boundaries without guilt: Our needs matter deeply.
+Saying no to others can be saying yes to our value.

-Rest without justifying: You don't have to earn rest through exhaustion.
-Your worth doesn't depend on constant productivity.
+Rest without justifying: We don't have to earn rest through exhaustion.
+Our worth doesn't depend on constant productivity or achievement.
+Sometimes stillness is the bravest declaration of self worth we can make.

 Inquiry

-- Where do you still try to earn love that is already yours?
+• Where do you still try to earn love that was always yours?

-- Where does your need for validation keep you from trusting yourself?
+• Where does your need for validation keep you from trusting yourself completely?

-- What do you know about your own value that doesn't depend on anyone else's opinion?
+• What do you know about your value that doesn't depend on anyone else's opinion?